 Now that you've got a thorough brainstorm going on, cut anything that doesn't aid your analysis.
 And make your answers as specific as possible!

 Discuss your SWOT chart and define next steps

 After our social app team went through the previous steps, let's say they came up with a SWOT chart that looks something like this:

 Now it's time to gather the team and go over your analysis.
 Use your analysis to lay out the basis of your discussion, but steer your group towards defining next steps.
 If most of our app users like social, that's a good indicator that there's opportunity for your social app to succeed.
 You'll also be trying to cut in on social sharing platforms taking over some of your business, which could be a way to mitigate that threat.

 You might decide that yes — it is a viable move to add a social app.
 However, it does come at a cost — setting back your redesign or hiring more engineers.
 You have the answer to your question, but you don't have a clear next step.
 The SWOT chart can't give that to you, it's up to you to decide.

 Incorporating SWOT analysis into your planning is a great way to help clarify your planning and exploratory processes.
 It's quick and easy to assemble, and anyone in the company should be able to do it.
 As a tool, it's very accessible and provides a great framework for discussions.

 Soon, you too could be staring out at a beautiful billboard filled with ideas and analysis.

 (Although hopefully you're a little more business-minded than our friends in Silicon Valley. | Source)

-To find out more about Gliffy's SWOT analysis tools, or to start a SWOT chart of your own, click here:
+To find out more about Gliffy's SWOT tools, or to start a SWOT chart of your own, click here: